Ezku/ag-magic-model/README.md

 Access the formatter function for a field.
 Call the function with a field value to get it back as formatted.

 Formatting takes into account the field's type, and possible other configuration options defined in Composer.
 For instance, a field with they display type `date` will be formatted as `YYYY-MM-DD` by default, but this can be overridden by configuring the data field in Composer.

+### `Model.magical.relations`

+#### `Model.magical.relations.join(fields...).all(query)`

+Get a followable of `all` records such that they will get the contents of enumerated `fields` listed joined in asynchronously.
+For example:

+    Model.magical.relations
+        .join('foo', 'bar')
+        .all()
+        .changes
+        .onValue (record) ->
+            console.log {
+                foo: record.foo.title
+                bar: record.bar.title
+            }

+For a relation field, a field `foo` containing the id `123` will be replaced with:

+    id: 123
+    title: <the title for 123 rendered as a string>
+    record: <the Model instance for 123>

+For a multirelation field `foos` with `123` and `456`:

+    [
+        {
+            id: 123
+            title: <the title for 123 rendered as a string>
+            record: <the Model instance for 123>
+        }
+        {
+            id: 456
+            title: <the title for 456 rendered as a string>
+            record: <the Model instance for 456>
+        }
+    ]

+Because the join is done asynchronously, the contents will start as having a placeholder for the `title` and nothing for `record`.

+**NOTE:** Records and collections fetched via `join` are *read only*.
+It is not appropriate to `save()` such records: they have gotten their fields tampered with, and the underlying resource does not know how to map the joined contents back to their normalized representations.